SECURITIES AND EXCHANGE COMMISSION

 |Title:||Chief Financial Officer|

 Silver Spike Investment Corp.
-Reports Fiscal Year End 2022 Financial Results
+Reports First Quarter 2023 Financial Results

-Silver Spike Investment Corp. (“Silver Spike” or the “Company”), a specialty finance company that was formed to invest across the cannabis ecosystem through investments primarily in the form of direct loans to privately held cannabis companies, today announced its financial results for the fiscal year ended December 31, 2022.
+Silver Spike Investment Corp. (“Silver Spike” or the “Company”), a specialty finance company that was formed to invest across the cannabis ecosystem through investments primarily in the form of direct loans to privately held cannabis companies, today announced its financial results for the quarter ended March 31, 2023.

-Silver Spike will host a conference call and webcast to discuss the Company's fiscal year end 2022 financial results at 8:00 a.m.
-Eastern Time on Friday, March 31, 2023.
+Silver Spike will host a conference call and webcast to discuss the Company's first quarter 2023 financial results at 8:00 a.m.
+Eastern Time on Friday, May 12, 2023.
 Participants may register for the call here.
 A live webcast of the call will also be available on the Company’s website at ssic.silverspikecap.com.